Sarah Kataike: Beginnings

 Between 1994 and 2000, she served as the District Agricultural Officer in Mukono District.
 From 2002 until 2004, she served as the Country Director for Uganda, The Hunger Project.
 From 2004 through 2006, she served as the Program Manager of two separate NGOs, working on poverty reduction and hunger alleviation in Africa.
 In 2007 and 2008, she served as the Chairperson of Budaka District Service Commission.
 From 2008 through 2010, she served as the World Bank Reintegration Specialist at the Uganda Amnesty Commission.

+Political career

-In 2011, she entered politics as a contestant for the Budaka District Women's Constituency parliamentary seat.
+In 2011, Kataike entered politics as a contestant for the Budaka District Women's Constituency parliamentary seat.
 She ran on the ticket of the National Resistance Movement (NRM) political party and won.
 She was later elected to represent Uganda in the Pan African Parliament (PAP) based in South Africa.
 In PAP she was elected Chairperson of the Women's Caucus and hence became a member of the Cafe which is the governing body of the Pan African Parliament.
 She is the current incumbent.
 In a cabinet reshuffle on 15 August 2012, she was appointed State Minister for Health (General Duties) and henceforth had to resign from the Pan African Parliament as she had become an Executive to serve her country directly.
 In the cabinet reshuffle of 1 March 2015, she retained her present portfolio.

+In 2016 general elections, Kataike contested as an independent candidate for Women Representative (MP) - Budaka and lost to against four other contestants and lost to Kamugo Pamela Nasiyo who is under National Resistance Movement.